marlon-cesar/HangRabbit/README.md

    - Start listening to the queue
    - Run scheduled background jobs
 3. Start the HangRabbit.Publisher project and call the POST endpoint /test to enqueue a message.

-You can test it with a simple curl command:

 ---